LancheMi/happiest-baby-automation-framework-poc/README.md

+# Happiest Baby Technologies
+## Test Automation Framework (Proof of Concept)

-# How to execute the tests
+### How to execute the tests

 Build the project before executing the tests:

 `./gradlew clean build -x test`

+In case there are issues with executing ./gradlew commands run the following:

+`chmod +x gradlew`

 Tests can be executed by right-clicking on the test method and selecting the run option from the context menu.
 Same execution method applies to test classes, packages and test suites.